Dwayne-Zammit/deployChainlinkNode/README.md

 ### Importing Dashboards

-You can import the following dashboard from the Grafana Marketplace to visualize metrics collected by the Node Exporter:
+One can import the following dashboard from the Grafana Marketplace to visualize metrics collected by the Node Exporter:

 - [Node Exporter Full Dashboard](https://grafana.com/grafana/dashboards/1860-node-exporter-full/)